amolyadav25/signnifytest/README.md

 ## Installation

 Install Dependencies
 flutter pub get

 Run the App on Android
 flutter run -d android

 Run the App on iOS
 flutter run -d ios

 Run the App for Web
 flutter run -d web

+Run the App for Windows
+flutter run -d windows
 ### Prerequisites

 Make sure you have the following installed on your machine: